27 Dec 2019

 I. Market Overview

 China’s environmental industry has been developing rapidly in recent years.
-Investment in water conservation, environment and public facilities management amounted to RMB8.21 trillion in 2017, an increase of 21.2% year-on-year.
-Investment in the environmental sector is projected to exceed RMB15 trillion during the 13th Five-Year Plan period (2016-2020), with the focus of industrial development shifting from pollution control to environmental quality improvements.
-In addition to this, a large number of environmental projects, such as remediation of polluted soil and river sediment and the construction of ‘sponge cities’, will be developed via public-private partnerships (PPPs), which should also attract trillions of yuan in investment.
+Investment in water conservation, environment and public facilities management amounted to RMB8.48 trillion in 2018, an increase of 3.3% year-on-year.
+Investment in the environmental sector is projected to exceed RMB15 trillion during the 13th Five-Year Plan period (2016-2020).
+In addition to this, a large number of environmental projects, such as the decontamination of polluted soil and river sediment and the construction of ‘sponge cities’, will be developed via public-private partnerships (PPPs), which should also attract trillions of yuan in investment.

-The environmental market in China covers the equipment manufacturing and engineering of a wide spectrum of technologies and their related services.
-It includes the provision of equipment and services for environmental pollution control, the removal of pollutants, waste treatment, energy conservation, clean production, as well as the collection, safe disposal, recycling and recovery of waste resources.
+The environmental market in China covers the manufacture of equipment for and the engineering of a wide range of technologies and their related services.
+It includes the provision of equipment and services for environmental pollution control, the removal of pollutants, waste treatment, energy conservation and clean production, as well as the collection, safe disposal, recycling and recovery of waste resources.
 It also covers services related to the protection of resources and the natural ecology.

 - Another environmental activity that is important in China is the integrated utilisation of waste resources and their recovery, utilisation and renewal.
 Industry players focus on key businesses such as solid waste, mainly covering the integrated development and utilisation of intergrown and associated ores in the mining process; solid waste, wastewater, waste gases, residual heat and residual pressure generated in the production processes; and the recovery, utilisation and renewal of various kinds of waste resources generated in the course of production and consumption.

 - Some industry players provide natural ecology protection services, including measures to protect the natural ecological environment or to restore and repair it from damage.
-Special efforts are put into the protection of natural resources (e.g. forests), vegetation conservation works to address the water and soil-erosion issue, the prevention of desertification, cultivation of grassland and the development of eco-agriculture.
+Special efforts are put into the protection of natural resources (e.g. forests), vegetation conservation works aimed at combating soil erosion, the prevention of desertification, cultivation of grassland and the development of eco-agriculture.

-In 2016, total investment in treating environmental pollution nationwide reached RMB921.98 billion, up 4.7% from 2015, and accounted for 1.2% of GDP.
-Of this, RMB541.20 billion was invested in urban environmental infrastructure, RMB81.90 billion in treating industrial contamination, and RMB53.20 billion in urban gas construction projects.
+In 2017, total investment in treating environmental pollution nationwide reached RMB954 billion, up 3.5% from 2016, and accounted for 1.2% of GDP.
+Of this, RMB68.16 billion was invested in treating sources of industrial contamination and RMB44.63 billion went towards treating air pollution.

-The recovery and treatment of waste electronic products is also being developed.
+The recovery and treatment of waste electronic products is also being improved.
 The Regulations for the Administration of the Recovery and Disposal of Waste Electrical and Electronic Products (China WEEE) came into force on 1 January 2011.
-Five types of waste/used electronic products, including televisions, refrigerators, washing machines, air conditioners and computers, were included in the First Product Catalogue of China WEEE.
-Subsequently, the 2014 edition of the WEEE Catalogue increased the number of types of waste electronic products to 14 by adding items such as printers, mobile phones and telephones.
-This new catalogue, in force since 1 March 2016, aims to bolster the recovery and administration of waste electronic products.
+Five types of waste/used electronic products - televisions, refrigerators, washing machines, air conditioners and computers - were included in the First Product Catalogue of China WEEE.
+The 2014 edition of the WEEE Catalogue increased the number of types of waste electronic products to 14 by adding items such as printers, mobile phones and telephones.
+This new catalogue, in force since 1 March 2016, aims to boost the recovery and control of waste electronic products.

 II.
 Market Competition

-Treatment of sewage, air pollution and solid waste account for 98% of the total output value of China’s environmental industry.
-During the 13th Five-Year Plan period, it is expected that some enterprises will, through expansion or acquisition, extend the industry chain and broaden business scope to become integrated environmental services providers.
+Studies by the China Association of Environmental Protection Industry (CAEPI) show that in China’s environmental industry, about 90% of enterprises are in the fields of prevention and control of water and air pollution and treatment and utilisation of solid waste resources.
+During the 13th Five-Year Plan period, it is expected that some enterprises will, through expansion or acquisition, extend their industry chain and broaden their business scope to become integrated environmental services providers.

-A number of leading enterprises, such as Thunip Corp of Beijing, Zhonghang Yinyan, and Guangzhou Yueshou Environmental Holdings, are already well positioned in China’s environmental market.
-These key enterprises provide a range of leading technologies and products in the areas of wastewater, air pollution and solid-waste treatment.
-For example, Thunip’s Fiber Rotating Disk Filter is the largest of its kind in the world.
+A number of leading companies, such as Everbright International, OriginWater of Beijing, China Boqi Electric Power Science and Technology Ltd and Thunip Corp Ltd of Beijing, are already well positioned in China’s environmental market.
+They provide a range of leading technologies and products in the areas of wastewater, air pollution and solid-waste treatment, including advanced membrane treatment equipment for wastewater and the world’s largest disc filter.

-Meanwhile, multinational companies have been actively pursuing the China market through exports of their products, technology transfer or the establishment of joint ventures with local entities.
+Meanwhile, multinational companies have been actively pursuing the Chinese market through exports of their products, technology transfer and the establishment of joint ventures with local businesses.
 The majority of the processing equipment used in China is imported from overseas.
-One example of overseas involvement in China’s environmental industry is the partnership between Germany’s Stuttgart University and Wuhan Iron and Steel Corp and China Ecotek Corporation of Taiwan.
-They set up Wuhan Huade Environmental Engineering & Technologies Co in 2003, which aims to provide environmental solutions in wastewater, air pollution, solid-waste treatment, energy from waste and advanced biological technologies.
-Another example is the Veolia Group of France, which has established an office in China to offer special waste, wastewater treatment and other environmental services, as well as the management of water resources.
+One example of overseas involvement in China’s environmental industry is the partnership between France’s Suez Group and NWS Holdings of China, to provide services in hazardous waste incineration and wastewater treatment.
+Another example is the Veolia Group of France, which has established an office in China to offer environmental services by harnessing technology.

 Note: please refer to official information from organisers for exhibition details